phillip-haydon/philliphaydon.com/Snow/_posts/2014-04-23-if-youre-not-logging-youre-doing-it-all-wrong.md

 	}

-Now we’ll use constructor injection for our logging interface.
+Now we'll use constructor injection for our logging interface.
 **Side Note**: I do not consider injecting an `ILoggingService` into classes as an [Anti-Pattern](http://jeffreypalermo.com/blog/constructor-over-injection-anti-pattern/) because IMO I usually log things in *all* methods (I'll touch on this, below) so therefore, logging is a fundamental part of each class that contains business logic.
 As such, my class has a logging dependecy throughout.
 Not on 1 or some methods, only.

 NancyFX